kickehy/Nutanix/README.md

-# NutanixPasswordChanges
+# Nutanix Scripts
-Changes passwords across the various Nutanix software platform environments.
+This repository is a place to store various scripts useful to use inside the Nutanix environment.